-A Three network fault is blocking calls for hundreds of users
+Hundreds of Three customers left unable to call or text

 If you're having trouble making or receiving calls or texts on Three today, rest assured you're not alone.

-Hundreds of Three users around country have been reporting network problems since 10.30 this morning, according to Down Detector, while some users have taken to Twitter to voice their frustration.
+Hundreds of Three users around country have been reporting problems since 10:30 this morning, according to Down Detector, while some users have taken to Twitter to voice their frustration.

 Twitter user @Globaltravelle3 wrote: "@ThreeUK my wife and I haven't been able to make calls.
 DISGRACE!
 My wife is pregnant and the baby is due soon!!!"

-Note: UPDATE: Three has now fixed this problem and issued the following statement: “Some of our customers did experience connectivity issues earlier today using voice and SMS services.
-This problem has now been resolved and all services have been restored.
-We are sorry for any inconvenience caused.”